Irreplaceable: Critical reception

+"Irreplaceable" received rave reviews.
 Jody Rosen of Entertainment Weekly noted "Irreplaceable" to be "a lilting tune unlike anything Beyoncé has ever performed".
 Sarah Rodman of The Boston Globe wrote that the song is "gentle but maddeningly hook-y".
 Spence Abbott of IGN wrote that "Irreplaceable" and "Resentment" go for "a much more traditional contemporary R&B vibe" than any of the previous tracks on B'Day, making them stand out as if they were recorded separately from the rest of the album.

-Roger Friedman of Fox News Channel wrote that "Irreplaceable" is a "clever ballad" and the most memorable track on B'Day.
+Roger Friedman of Fox News wrote that "Irreplaceable" is a "clever ballad" and the most memorable track on B'Day.
 He added that it has the most potential of catching on with fans quickly, and that it is the only song on the album that "you might actually want to sing along to".
 Mike Joseph of PopMatters commented that "'Irreplaceable' tellingly, was co-written by Ne-Yo, who may not be the powerhouse vocalist Beyonce is, but has significantly stronger songwriting skills.
 It's the best song on the album—perhaps Ms. Knowles should take a hint."
 Tim Finney of Pitchfork Media, called "Irreplaceable" the best song on B'Day and praised its overall production, writing:

 Before, Beyoncé's approach to heartbreak was always literal, her voice and her words declaiming her feelings with a studied earnestness that at times was difficult to believe, let alone connect with.
 'Irreplaceable' is the first song in which Beyoncé lies to herself, and the way her voice perfectly betrays that lie (revealing a giveaway tremble in the stiff upper lip of the lyrics) simultaneously renders it her most sophisticated and her most honest performance to date.